 Data-driven business decisions are key to companies that seek to stay relevant in the competitive market.
 Using information that is extracted from search engines and various websites is beneficial to build a strong marketing, pricing, and other strategies.

 The main issues of web scraping are data quality and speed.
-Scraping at scale from search engines and e-commerce websites requires high-speed crawlers that do not compromise the quality of extracted data.
+Search engine scraping and extracting data from e-commerce websites at scale requires high-speed crawlers that do not compromise the quality of extracted data.

 A powerful web crawler that both crawls and scrapes complicated targets, parses data, and ensures a 100% success rate without any maintenance, would be ideal for any business that prefer to make data-driven decisions.